1Password/for-open-source/README.md

 ### devonfw
 devonfw is an Open Source Standard Software Development Platform for state of the art Cloud Native Micro Service and Multi Platform Rich Web Apps https://devonfw.com/

+### secureReturn
+secureReturn is a community of like-minded reverse engineering and security enthusiasts developing open source security tools. https://sec-r.et